amybabay/telcom2310/Fabric_Setup.md

 \"Setup Environment\")

 4\.
 Follow the instructions in the notebook, editing the specified variables and running each cell to set up your environment.
-Note: I recommend using the \~/work/fabric_config directory to store all your keys and your ssh config file.
+- Note 1: I recommend using the \~/work/fabric_config directory to store all your keys and your ssh config file.
+- Note 2: The final cell "﻿﻿Create a Downloadable Package that Deploys SSH Tunnels" is not needed.
+You can skip that cell.
+If you do run it, you will likely get an error `cp: cannot stat ‘fabric_ssh_tunnel_tools.zip’: No such file or directory`.
+You may safely ignore this error; your environment is already set up.

 ## (Optional) Finish Configuring Your Local SSH Environment